tisimst/mcerp/README.txt

     >>> import scipy.stats as ss
     >>> ss.your_dist_here(args_here, loc=loc_here, scale=scale_here)

-Though not entirely discouraged to use the ``scipy.stats`` distributions directly, here are the equivalent constructors that I've found to be easier to use (the location, scale, and shape parameters are described in the respective Wikipedia pages):
+Though its not entirely discouraged to use the ``scipy.stats`` distributions directly, here are the equivalent constructors that I've found to be **easier to use** (the location, scale, and shape parameters are described in the respective Wikipedia pages):

 +---------------------------+---------------------------------------------------------------+
 | MCERP Distibution         | Wikipedia page                                                |